-After breakfast walk begins from your accommodation towards village Stara Fužina and further on up, following the Mostnica stream to reach the Mostnica Gorge, where you will pass through a series of canyons.
+After breakfast, the walk begins from your accommodation towards village Stara Fužina and further on up, following the Mostnica stream to reach the Mostnica Gorge, where you will pass through a series of canyons.
 There are some excellent views to the cascades and rapids before the trail opens out to the Voje Valley.
 This section of the walk passes by meadows and small settlements and later on through a beautiful forest to the Grintovica alpine meadow at around 1200 m.
-As you ascend the views open out to the surrounding mountains.
-Take a break at Vodnik Hut where you can order a warm mountain meal before continuing along the Vernar peak (2225 m).
-In about two hours of hiking you reach Planika Hut where you will spend the night.
+As you ascend, the views open out to the surrounding mountains.
+Take a break at Vodnik Hut, where you can order a warm mountain meal, before continuing along the Vernar peak (2225 m).
+In about two hours of hiking you will reach Planika Hut where you will spend the night.

-Overnight at mountain hut.
+Overnight at a mountain hut.
 Dormitory room, half board.

 Optional Mt Triglav ascent (3h).
 Triglav Lakes Valley walk (6hr).

-This morning you have an option to ascend Mt Triglav, which takes about 3 hours in total.
-It is a steep cliff path that has steel cables fixed along the ridge line with steps to the top.
+This morning you have an option to make a via ferrata ascend up to Mt Triglav, which takes about 3 hours in total or to walk below Mt Triglav towards the Dolič Mt Hut.
+Via ferrata climb is a steep cliff path that has steel cables fixed along the ridge line with steps to the top.
 Traversing the ridge offers on a clear day magnificent views of surrounding mountains.
 If you would like to conquer the mountain top with a guide, it must be booked in advance and the guide will meet you in the morning at Planika Hut.

 After enjoying the marvellous views from the top of Mt.
 Triglav, you will start your descend towards the well-known Triglav Lakes Valley.
 The main section of the walk passes several lakes and ends at the Triglav Lakes Valley Hut, where you will spend the night.
 The trail has some steep sections traversing narrow ledges where a handrail has been installed.
 As you continue, you will cross the Dolič Saddle (2164 m), before reaching Hribarice Plateau.
 Soon after you will walk into the Triglav Lakes Valley.

-Overnight at mountain hut.
+Overnight at a mountain hut.
 Dormitory room, half board.

 Hut to hut walk through the Julian Alps (8-9h).

-Overnight at mountain hut.
+Overnight at a mountain hut.
 Dormitory room, half board.

 Descend to Trenta Valley and walk along the Soča river to Bovec (5-6h).